nindate/ml-zoomcamp-exercises/how-to-use-heroku.md

 Run the following steps in sequence to deploy your web app as a docker container to Heroku.

+If you are executing these steps from your local machine then follow steps in [Option A](#option-a) below.
+However if you are executing these steps from Google Cloud shell, then follow steps in [Option B](#option-b) below.

+<a id='option-a'></a>
-**Login to heroku** : Verify heroku command is found (In step 2.2.c. above the path has already been set) in the path.
+**Option A: Login to heroku from your machine** : Verify heroku command is found (In step 2.2.c. above the path has already been set) in the path.
 Then using heroku cli, login to heroku.
 Press any key when asked to do so.

 ```which heroku```